Budget Plan Updates

 March 9, 2018 - Spring 2018 Community Gatherings

 Over the past weeks, members of the campus community had the opportunity to attend a Financial Stability Plan Update presentation.
 For those present, thank you for attending.
 The level of engagement and inquiry was outstanding.
 Our plan for attaining financial stability is a collaborative effort and we are confident that our campus community has the ability and stamina to achieve the plan.
-If you were unable to attend the presentation, you can learn more about it here.

 Feb.
 28, 2018 - Budget Response Teams Moving Forward